githubtraining/continuous-delivery-aws/responses/03_workflow-steps.md

 ## Step 3: Write the steps for the staging workflow

+We won't be going into detail on the steps of this workflow, but it would be a good idea to check them out.
+You'll see that we're adding steps using existing actions for:

+- `actions/checkout`
+- `Deploy to AWS`

 ### :keyboard: Activity: Write the steps for the staging deployment workflow

 ```yml